phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 Those files have been created inside your container but does not exist in your file system (You can check in your /tmp folder if you don't believe me).

+What does docker do in the background ?

 1. If you do not have the ubuntu image locally, Docker pulls it from your configured registry, as though you had run docker pull ubuntu manually
 2. Docker creates a new container, as though you had run a docker container create command manually.
 3. Docker allocates a read-write filesystem to the container, as its final **container layer** - which is the only **writable layer**.
 This allows a running container to create or modify files and directories in its local filesystem.